Objections are a good sign.

 Pilot with [Logo] confirms process.

-Quick review [slot 1] / [slot 2]?”
+Quick review [slot 1] or [slot 2]?

 10) Team depth / hiring

-Script — Focused build plan
+Script: Focused build plan

-“Fair point on team depth.
+Fair point on team depth.

-Today we cover [A/B]; next hires: [Role 1, Role 2] by [date].
+Today we cover [A/B].
+Next hires: [Role 1], [Role 2] by [date].

-Advised by [Name] (ex-[cred]).
+Advised by [Name] (ex-[cred]) on [domain].

-Happy to share the hiring plan in 15 min [slot 1] / [slot 2].”
+Happy to share the plan in 15 min [slot 1] or [slot 2].

 11) Round size / valuation

-Script — Use-of-funds ladder
+Script: Use-of-funds ladder

-“Reasonable to ask.
+Reasonable to ask.

-Round funds [milestone 1/2/3] over [N] months; room for [lead/co-lead].
+Round funds [milestone 1], [milestone 2], [milestone 3] over [N] months; room for [lead/co-lead].

-Open to structure that matches progress.
+Open to structure that matches progress and reduces risk.

-Discuss in 15 min [slot 1] / [slot 2]?”
+Discuss in 15 min [slot 1] or [slot 2]?

 12) “Circle back later”

-Script — Milestone re-touch
+Script: Milestone re-touch

-“Got it—thanks for the look.
+Got it, thanks for the look.

 We’ll circle back after [milestone + date] with fresh numbers.

-Cheering from the sidelines till then.”
+Cheering from the sidelines till then.

-Personalize fast (3 quick levers)
+How to personalize fast (3 quick levers)

-- Portfolio adjacency: “You backed [X]; same buyer, adjacent pain.”
+- Portfolio adjacency: You backed [X]; same buyer, adjacent pain.

-- Timely trigger: “Because of [law/season/platform shift], buyers move now.”
+- Timely trigger: because of [law/season/platform shift], buyers move now.

-Your Objection Log (simple tracker)
+Your objection log (simple tracker)

 Date | Investor | Objection | Our A3A reply | Proof used | Next step | Outcome

-Day 1: Paste these 12 scripts into your CRM/notes.
+- Day 1: Paste these 12 scripts into your CRM/notes.

-Day 2: Write your proof lines (metrics/logos/dates) for top 5 objections.
+- Day 2: Write proof lines (metrics/logos/dates) for your top 5 objections.

-Day 5: Update data room with one clean KPI chart.
+- Day 5: Update data room with one clean KPI chart.

-Day 7: Ship.
+- Day 7: Ship.
 Log outcomes.
 Keep what works.
 Replace what doesn’t.

 Common mistakes (and quick fixes)

-- Long essays → Keep it short.
-Use A3A.
+- Long essays → keep it short, use A3A.

-- Defensive tone → Start with “Fair point.”
+- Defensive tone → start with “fair point.”

-- Vague proof → Add one number, logo, or date.
+- Vague proof → add one number, logo, or date.

-- Big asks → Ask for 15 minutes, not 45.
+- Big asks → ask for 15 minutes, not 45.

-- Endless back-and-forth → Two bumps, then pause till a milestone.
+- Endless back-and-forth → two bumps, then pause till a milestone.

 FAQ